Moroccan cuisine

-Moroccan cuisine (المطبخ المغربي) is the cuisine of Morocco, fueled by interactions and exchanges with many cultures and nations over the centuries.
+Moroccan cuisine (المطبخ المغربي ⴰⵙⵏⵡⵉ ⵏ ⵍⵎⴰⵖⵔⵉⴱ) is the cuisine of Morocco, fueled by interactions and exchanges with many cultures and nations over the centuries.
 Moroccan cuisine is usually a mix of Arab, Berber, Andalusi, Mediterranean and African cuisines, with minimal European (French and Spanish) influences.
 Traditional communal eating habits and ceremonial tea service are central to social gatherings.
 Like the rest of the Maghrebi cuisine, Moroccan cuisine has more in common with Middle Eastern cuisine than with the rest of Africa.

 According to Moroccan chef and cuisine researcher Hossin Houari, the oldest traces of Moroccan cuisine that can still be observed today go back to the 7th century BC.

+History

+A depiction of almadraba, an ancient technique and practice for fishing bluefin tuna around the Strait of Gibraltar, in a painting by Mariano Bertuchi.

+By the 7th century BC, coastal Phoenician colonies such as Sala and Kerne became centers of olive oil and wine production.

+In the Roman period, there were factories for garum, a fermented fish sauce, in Cotta and Lixus, and Baetican olive oil amphorae are known to have been distributed in Mauretania Tingitana.

+Couscoussiers dating back to the 12th century were found in the ruins of Igiliz, located in the Sous valley of Morocco.

+According to food writer Charles Perry, couscous originated among the Berbers of Algeria and Morocco between the end of the 11th-century Zirid dynasty, modern-day Algeria, and the rise of the 13th-century Almohad Caliphate.

 Ingredients

 Morocco produces a large range of Mediterranean fruits and vegetables, as well as tropical products like snails.
 Common meats include beef, goat, mutton and lamb, which, together with chicken and seafood, serve as a base for the cuisine.
-Characteristic flavorings include lemon pickle, argan oil, preserved butter (smen), olive oil, and dried fruits.
+Characteristic flavorings include preserved lemon, argan oil, preserved butter (smen), olive oil, and dried fruits.

 The staple grains today are rice and wheat, used for bread and couscous, though until the mid-20th century, barley was an important staple, especially in the south.
 Grapes are mostly eaten fresh, as a dessert; wine consumption is only about 1 liter per capita per year.
 The traditional cooking fats are butter and animal fat, though olive oil is now replacing them.
-Butter is used both fresh, zebeda, and preserved, smen.
+Butter is used both fresh, zebda, and preserved, smen.

 Flavorings

 Spices and ras el hanout are used extensively in Moroccan food.
 Although some spices have been imported to Morocco through the Arabs, introducing Persian and Arabic cooking influences, many ingredients—like saffron from Talaouine, mint and olives from Meknes, and oranges and lemons from Fes—are home-grown, and are being exported.
 After the Idrissids established Fes in 789, predominant in Arab culture, many spices were brought from the east.
 Common spices include cinnamon, cumin, turmeric, ginger, paprika, coriander, saffron, mace, cloves, fennel, anise, nutmeg, cayenne pepper, fenugreek, caraway, black pepper and sesame seeds.
-Twenty-seven spices are combined for the Moroccan spice mixture ras el hanout.
+As many as twenty-seven spices are combined for the Moroccan spice mixture ras el hanout.

 Common herbs in Moroccan cuisine include mint, parsley, coriander, oregano, peppermint, marjoram, verbena, sage and bay laurel.